openenclave/openenclave/docs/DesignDocs/shared_memory.md

 Whatever the reasons, a mechanism is needed for sharing untrusted memory with the enclave and that mechanism must be interoperable across secure hardware platforms.
-Further, the mechanism must be explicit and operations are needed for managing untrusted memory.
+Further, the mechanism must be explicit, so operations are needed for managing untrusted memory.

 User Experience